 There’s no doubt that you want to be graphically descriptive of your magic system when it’s first introduced.
 This means exploiting descriptive language—like the analogies, similes, and metaphors we discussed earlier.

-However, it’s important that you keep that descriptiveness honed in on the fundamental rules of your magic system.
+However, it would be best if you kept that descriptiveness honed in on the fundamental rules of your magic system.
 You want to set a firm foundation for your magic system without boring the reader with excess “fluff.”

 Don’t Ignore Societal Perceptions of Magic

 Moreover, you also cannot forget to include how other people in the fictional world perceive magic.
-Often times, aspiring fantasy writers get tunnel vision and concentrate so much effort on the magical user, they forget to include little tidbits depicting how the rest of society views magic.
+Oftentimes, aspiring fantasy writers get tunnel vision and concentrate so much effort on the magical user that they forget to include little tidbits depicting how the rest of society views magic.

 First off, one essential piece of information you need to share with the reader is whether or not magical powers are normal or rare.
 The scarcity of magic in your fictional universe can have major repercussions on the rest of the novel.

 In a world where magic is scarce, there are inherent implications that are linked to magical users.
-For this reason, the reader needs to know this information to better immerse themselves in the story.
+For this reason, the reader needs to know this information to immerse themselves in the story better.

 Another societal perception you should include is whether magic is frowned upon, glorified, or treated neutrally.
 Depending on the circumstances, these societal perceptions could also change the entire direction of the story.